Start Here

 The CPF (Cadastro de Pessoas Físicas) is your Brazilian tax ID.
 You cannot do anything in Brazil without it — open a bank account, sign a lease, buy a phone plan, even purchase property.
 Nothing.

 You can get your CPF at the Receita Federal (Brazil's IRS) or at a Brazilian consulate abroad before you arrive.
-I recommend doing it at the consulate if possible — it saves you a trip to the Receita Federal office, which can be a frustrating experience if you don't speak Portuguese.
+I recommend doing it at the consulate if possible — it saves you a trip to the Receita Federal office, which can be a frustrating experience if you don't speak Portuguese, the country's official language.
+Many newcomers only realize they need a CPF after they have already entered Brazil, which means an in-person visit to a Receita Federal branch.

 The process itself is straightforward.
 Bring your passport, proof of address (even your home country address works), and fill out the form.
 It usually takes a few days to process.